- Valid for travel at your leisure between now and 31st December 2019

 Day 8: Jodhpur / Pushkar

+Breakfast will be provided.
 After breakfast, proceed to Pushkar.
-On arrival check in to hotel.
+On arrival check in Hotel.
 Evening visit:

 Stay overnight at hotel in Pushkar.